-Wasps v Leicester (Sun)
+Tigers' perfect record ends at Wasps

-Premiership: Wasps v Leicester Tigers (Sun)
+Premiership: Wasps 16-13 Leicester Tigers - Leaders finally beaten after 11 straight wins

 Last updated on .From the section Rugby Union